How to grow as a DJ after learning the basics

-In the DJ circles, people like to argue about the right or wrong mixing techniques, coolness of new equipment, ”true spirit” of vinyl, live vs not live sets, fake or not fake.
-But the truth is that the technical side of DJing is only one aspect of the profession, and not even the most important one.
+In the DJ circles, people like to argue about the right or wrong mixing techniques, the coolness of new equipment, the”true spirit” of vinyl, live vs not live sets, and fake or not fake.
+But the truth is that the technical side of DJing is only one aspect of the profession, not even the most important one.
 It’s easy to push the buttons, but it’s a real challenge to become and remain in demand.

 For example, here are some disciplines and skills in which a DJ can grow:

 |DJing||Education of taste, a constant search for new music, work with DJ collection, knowledge of equipment, understanding of the ”phrases”, learning the advanced techniques and gear, harmonic mixing, MIDI mapping|

 |Work on stage||Understanding the types of sets and roles of DJs, programming the set with energy levels, switchover with other DJs, switching, “reading” the crowd|